exploratum/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1) Routing
+2) Middleware

 - [ ] Describe Middleware?

+Middleware are simply functions that are able to intercept user requests and perform some actions on those requests.

 - [ ] Describe a Resource?

+A ressource is a piece of information/content that can be made available to users

 - [ ] What can the API return to help clients know if a request was successful?

+HTTP status codes

 - [ ] How can we partition our application into sub-applications?

+We can separates our routing logic into different parts that are relevant to specific ressources

 ## Project Setup